CZ-NIC/knot-resolver/doc/user/config-local-data.rst

          Optional, restrict when this RPZ applies.
 See :ref:`config-policy-new-tags`.

+      .. option:: watchdog: auto | true | false

+         This option controls whether the RPZ file is automatically reloaded whenever it changes.

+         That feature needs ``python-watchdog`` package to be present.

+         - ``auto``: this is the default, watch the file if possible
+         - ``true``: watch the file and fail config validation if dependency is missing
+         - ``false``: don't watch the file

       .. option:: log: <list, subset of [ name, ip ]>

          Optional, indicate that each application of a rule should log the domain name